 International Accommodation ScholarshipInternational Student Support ScholarshipInternational Student Support Nursing Scholarship

 Are you interested in a career in early childhood education?
-USQ’s Bachelor of Early Childhood will give you the attributes required in the early childhood education and childcare sector.
-With an emphasis on the knowledge, skills, practices, and values inherent in contemporary understandings of best practice in early childhood education, you will be well positioned to work with children and families in an array of early learning environments.
+USQ’s Bachelor of Early Childhood will give you the attributes required in early childhood education and childcare sector.
+With an emphasis on the knowledge, skills, practices, and values inherent in contemporary understandings of best practice in early childhood education, you will be well-positioned to work with children and families in an array of early learning environments.

 With USQ, you will have the chance to study your early childhood degree online, on-campus, or a combination of both.

 Gain professional experience

 You will receive practical career experience with 80 days of targeted professional experience placements.
 It is suggested, for both international and domestic students, that 50% of professional placement is carried out in Australia.

 Already have an early childhood qualification from TAFE or another recognized provider?
 USQ may be able to offer you credit to help you finish your degree faster.